 How to Diagnose a High Bounce Rate

-1. Message mismatch The headline or content of the page doesn’t match what the visitor expected based on the link or ad that brought them.
+1. Message mismatch The headline or content doesn’t match what the visitor expected based on the link or ad that brought them.
 They arrived, scanned, and left because it wasn’t what they came for.
 Fix: align your headline with the traffic source.
 See Landing Page Best Practices for the full message match framework.

 2. Slow page load Every 1-second delay increases bounce rate by approximately 8–12%.
 If mobile bounce rate is dramatically higher than desktop, page speed is the first thing to check.